theTrackSuitDev/webDevsVault/client/README.md

 4. The "vaultDb" database must already contain "themes" and "users" collections, automatically created.
 If missing, use GUI "Create collection" button and create collections with those exact names.

-5. Open each of the two collections and use Add data -> Import JSON buttons to import the backup files provided in the "dbBackup" folder.
+5. Open each of the two collections and use Add data -> Import JSON buttons to import the backup files provided in the "dbBackup" folder, extracted from the server archive.

 You now have a set of preloaded resources, as well as 3 test users:
 | Username                       | Email     | Password                                                                 |